konstantin-lukas/grizzl.io/README.md

 `.localhost` are reserved for development purposes.
 This project uses `.localhost` because it automatically points to the loop back IP address.
 In practice this means, you don't have to create an entry inside the `/etc/hosts`, so it's just one step less to get the project running.

+### E2E Tests
+E2E tests are written with Playwright and TypeScript.
+To start the Playwright UI, use can use the provided shell script `bin/e2e`.
+For UI mode to work, you might have to add this to your `~/.bashrc` first: `xhost +local:docker`.